zpoint/Go-Internals/objects/chan/chan.md

 ![hchan](./hchan.png)

-`qcount` stores total data count in the queue
+`qcount` stores total data count in the queue(current size)

-`dataqsiz` is the size of circular queue
+`dataqsiz` is the size of circular queue(max size)

-`buf` points to the beginning of the circular queue
+`buf` points to the beginning of the circular queue memory block

 `elemsize` is the size(in bytes) of element